szczyglis-dev/py-gpt/README.md

 - Fix: tool calls in Ollama provider.
 - Fix: error handling in stream mode.
 - Fix: added check for active plugin tools before tool call.

-**2.4.57 (2025-01-19)**

-- Logging fix.

-**2.4.56 (2025-01-19)**

-- Improved tab switching and focus change.
-- Improved global keyboard shortcuts handling.

-**2.4.55 (2025-01-18)**

-- Added a new option in settings: Audio -> Recording timeout.
-- Added a new option in settings: Audio -> Enable timeout in continuous mode.

-**2.4.54 (2025-01-18)**

-- Audio output switched from PyGame to PyAudio.
-It may be necessary to manually connect Alsa in Snap version with: "sudo snap connect pygpt:alsa".
-- Added audio output volume progress bar.

-**2.4.53 (2025-01-17)**

-- Fix: issue #89

-**2.4.52 (2025-01-17)**

-- Improved audio input button visibility toggle.
-- Fix: check for required arguments - issue #88.
-- UI Fixes.

-**2.4.51 (2025-01-17)**

-- Added a "Continuous recording" mode under Audio Input in the Notepad tab, allowing for recording long voice notes and real-time auto-transcription. (beta)
-- A new option has been added in Settings -> Audio -> Continuous recording auto-transcribe interval.

-**2.4.50 (2025-01-16)**

-- Refactored audio input core.
-- Added audio input volume progress bar.

-**2.4.49 (2025-01-16)**

-- Fix: stream render in Assistants mode.
-- Fix: items remove in context regen/edit.

-**2.4.48 (2025-01-16)**

-- Fix: parsing lists in data loaders configuration.
-- Fix: crash on Windows on PySide6 v6.6.0.
-- Added Gemini embeddings to LlamaIndex settings.
-- LlamaIndex upgraded to 0.12.11.
-- Security updates.

-**2.4.47 (2025-01-14)**

-- Added support for Python 3.12.
-- Added a new model to Chat with Files: gemini-2.0-flash-exp.
-- PySide6 upgraded to 6.6.0.

-**2.4.46 (2024-12-16)**

-- Added a new tab in Settings: "API Keys", where the API keys configuration for Google and Anthropic models has been relocated.
-- Introduced a new mode in "Chat with Files": "Retrieve Only", which allows for retrieving raw documents from the index.
-- Fixed a bug related to tool calls in the Gemini provider when using Chat with Files mode.

 # Credits and links